Nursing Home Abuse

 - What is the statute of limitations for a nursing home abuse case in North Carolina?

 In North Carolina, there is a 3 year limitation for filing a nursing home abuse claim.
 Once that statute of limitations has expired, you will be unable to file a lawsuit in a nursing home abuse case.
-Therefore, if you suspect a loved one is being abused, report it right of way.
+Therefore, if you suspect a loved one is being abused, report it right away.

 - How much does a nursing home abuse attorney cost?